mssamhan31/Solar-Curtailment/README.md

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.
 MIT License is chosen due to its simplicity, yet sufficient for a general use open-source tool.

+## Contact
+You can contact Samhan at his email m.samhan@student.unsw.edu.au